 Provides a library of printable teacher-handout materials for middle school, high school, and junior college curriculum.

-This index provides a comprehensive guide to printed records about the Americas written in Europe before 1750.
-It includes a wide range of topics, from the British/French/Dutch in America to natural disasters, religious orders, slavery and more.
+Provides a comprehensive guide to printed records about the Americas written in Europe before 1750.
+Includes a wide range of topics, from the British/French/Dutch in America to natural disasters, religious orders, slavery and more.

 This collection for educators provides access to lesson plans, student tools, curriculum standards, full-text articles from high-quality educational journals, and more.

-This resource is designed for teens and adults.
-It offers an extensive collection of full-text articles from leading magazines and reference books on a wide variety of topics.
+Designed for teens and adults, this resource offers an extensive collection of full-text articles from leading magazines and reference books on a wide variety of topics.

-This search tool is designed for students in grades 6-12.
-It offers magazines, newspapers, biographies, country reports, and more.
+Designed for students in grades 6-12, this resource offers magazines, newspapers, biographies, country reports, and more.

-This resource offers a comprehensive collection of biographies on more than 525,000 people from around the world, throughout history, and across all subjects.
-It includes audiovisual materials and over 2.5 million full-text articles.
+Offers a comprehensive collection of biographies on more than 525,000 people from around the world, throughout history, and across all subjects.
+Includes audiovisual materials and over 2.5 million full-text articles.

-GreenFILE offers well-researched information covering all aspects of human impact to the environment.
-Its collection of scholarly, government, and general interest titles includes content on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
+Offers well-researched information covering all aspects of human impact to the environment.
+Contains a collection of scholarly, government, and general interest titles which cover subjects like global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.

 Provides clear and comprehensive information on conditions and diseases, health and wellness, mental health, and the human body.